Chart Color Schemes

 Hollywell has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Hollywell's population, as of November 2025, is estimated at around 3,089 people.
-This reflects an increase of 159 individuals since the 2021 Census, which recorded a population of 2,930.
-The increase is inferred from AreaSearch's estimation of 3,084 residents following examination of ABS ERP data released in June 2024 and validation of 13 new addresses since the Census date.
-This results in a density ratio of 1,660 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Hollywell has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods.
+Hollywell's population is estimated at 3,104 as of Nov 2025, reflecting an increase of 174 people since the 2021 Census which reported a population of 2,930.
+This change is inferred from AreaSearch's resident population estimate of 3,091 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,668 persons per square kilometer, above average national levels assessed by AreaSearch.
+Over the past decade, Hollywell has shown resilient growth patterns with a 1.1% compound annual growth rate, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-Other drivers such as interstate migration and natural growth were also positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population dynamics anticipate a significant increase in the top quartile of Australian non-metropolitan areas, with Hollywell expected to increase by 735 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 24.5% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Future population dynamics anticipate a significant increase in the top quartile of Australian non-metropolitan areas, with Hollywell expected to increase by 733 persons to 2041 reflecting an overall increase of 23.8% over the 17 years.

 Frequently Asked Questions - Population